Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: The importance of flow-based models

 \section{The importance of flow-based models}

-All derivations so far assumed non-specific parametrizations of conditional probability density functions, i.e. posteriors and likelihoods, with neural networks.
-A general way to parametrize a probability density function with a neural network is via normalizing flows \cite{Papamakarios2019}.
-An invertible transformation $z_o=\rho_\phi(\hat{z})$ transforms a base random variable $\hat{z}$, in this case following a standard normal distribution, to the desired target random variable $z_o$.
-This transformation is typically parametrized by a neural network with parameters $\phi$.
-Denoting the probability density of the base by $p_b(\hat{z})$ and the target by $q(z_o)$ we can calculate the log-probability of the target
+All derivations so far assumed non-specific parametrizations of conditional probability density functions, i.e. posteriors and data generating PDFs, with neural networks.
+A general way to parametrize a probability density function with a neural network is via conditional amortized normalizing flows \cite{amortized_nfs} \cite{nf_review}.
+Normalizing flows are defined using a flow-defining function $\rho_{\vec{F}}(\hat{z})$ whose parameters we define as $\vec{F}$.
+This function can be used as $z_o=\rho_{\vec{F}}(\hat{z})$ to transform a base random variable $\hat{z}$, usually following a standard normal distribution, to the desired target random variable $z_o$.
+For normalizing flows to work, this function has to be invertible and differentiable, i.e. it has to be a diffeomorphic.
+If these properties are satisfied, then denoting the probability density of the base by $p_b(\hat{z})$ and the target by $q(z_o)$ we can calculate the log-probability of the target